-As of December 31, 2021 2022 \$ 139 \$ 256 12-Month As of Dec h Average cember 31, 2021 2022 2021 2022 Risk category - interest rate \$ 139 \$ 256 \$ 148 \$ 198
+As of Dec embe er 31, 12-Month As of Dece

+2021 2022 2021 2022

+Risk category - interest rate \$ 139 \$ 256 \$ 148 \$ 198

 Actual future gains and losses associated with our marketable debt security portfolio may differ materially from the sensitivity analyses performed as of December 31, 2021 and 2022 due to the inherent limitations associated with predicting the timing and amount of changes in interest rates and our actual exposures and positions.
 VaR analysis is not intended to represent actual losses but is used as a risk estimation.